 If you are a bit lost with all the information you have read so far and are looking for recommendations for vegan beginners, here is a great list of our top tips.

 - Spend time in the kitchen: being vegan does not mean you need to only buy vegan products, it also means you can cook more.
-Use herbs and spices to marinade and in cooking to magnify the delicate flavours of some plant foods. e.g. tofu soaks up flavours well
+Use herbs and spices to marinate and in cooking to magnify the delicate flavours of some plant foods. e.g. tofu soaks up flavours well

 - Consider a vitamin B12 supplement: vitamin B12 vitamin isn’t present in plant foods but it is an essential vitamin for your body.
 B12 deficiency anaemia can cause irreversible issues and the most common complications are heart conditions and problems with the nervous system.
 It is recommended to find reliable sources of B12 either in fortified foods or as a separate daily supplement.
 It means that your child will have to take a supplement on a daily basis or can eat fortified products to meet their daily requirements too.
 Many plant-based products are now fortified, such as plant-based milk alternatives, some yoghurts and breakfast cereals.